hpi-swa-teaching/ProjectBoard/Squello-Core.package/SPBIndicatorDetectionColumn.class/README.md

-Used for the indicator detection for columns.
+Used for the indicator detection when dragging over empty columns.